tpilutti/GSMTextMessage2LCD/README.md

 fabulous_jarv.stl
-Stereolith file for display bracket
+Stereolith file for display bracket (haven't figured out how to upload a file like this)